ayayaakasvin/lightmux/README.md

 Applies routes and global middlewares, then starts the HTTP server.
 Returns any error encountered while running the server.
 Shuts down gracefully when the server is stopped.

-#### `func (l *LightMux) Use(middlewares ...GlobalMiddlewareFunc)`
+#### `func (l *LightMux) Use(middlewares ...Middleware)`

 Registers global middleware functions to be applied to all incoming HTTP requests handled by the server.
-Useful for logging, authentication, etc. Changes are applied after running `LightMux.Run`.
+Useful for logging, authentication, etc. Global middlewares are applied in the order they are registered, before any per-route middlewares.

 #### `func (r *Route) Handle(method string, handler http.HandlerFunc)`

 Registers a handler for a specific HTTP method on the route.

+#### `func (r *Route) Use(middlewares ...Middleware)`

+Adds middleware(s) to the route, to be applied only to this route.

 ---